Application & Awards Process

 Follow the process below to ensure that you meet all application requirements.
 You must apply for admission to your chosen program at Whitworth.
 Only accepted students will receive a financial aid award.

-Incoming fall 2018 freshmen can anticipate receiving financial aid awards from Whitworth in mid-January.
+Incoming fall 2019 freshmen can anticipate receiving financial aid awards from Whitworth in early February.

 Submit the FAFSA (Free Application for Federal Student Aid) to the federal processor.
 You can do this electronically with a Federal Student Aid ID (FSA ID).
 If you don't have an FSA ID, visit https://fsaid.ed.gov.
 Be sure to list Whitworth University (#003804) on the FAFSA, so that we will receive your electronic information.